Opening a Bank Account

 Driving in the UK

 If you hold a valid driving licence either from your own country or an international licence, you are allowed to drive in Britain for a period of twelve months starting from your date of arrival, provided that your licence is still valid during that period.
 Before the end of the twelve-month period, you will need to check whether you can exchange your licence for a British licence or whether you will need to take a driving test to continue driving.
 This depends on your nationality.
-Some countries have special agreements, further details can be found on the guidance note:
+Some countries have special agreements.
+Further details can be found here:

 Buying A Car